The Retail Payments Infrastructure Board (RPIB)

 On 15 July 2025, the Payments Vision Delivery Committee (PVDC) announced a new model to deliver the next generation of UK retail payments infrastructure, supporting businesses and consumers across the economy.
 It embeds public and private-sector collaboration, using the right expertise in the right functions to drive transformation.

 On 7 November 2025, the PVDC published its Strategy for Future Retail Payments Infrastructure.
-It sets out the Committee’s strategic outcomes for future retail payments infrastructure, taking account of HMT and the Authorities’ objectives for the ecosystem at large.
+This sets out the Committee’s strategic outcomes for future retail payments infrastructure, taking account of HMT and the authorities’ objectives for the ecosystem at large.
 Building on the National Payment Vision’s pillars of innovation, competition and security, these outcomes provide a further level of detail that can help guide the RPIB in its work.
 They also support the industry and wider ecosystem in their prioritisation of investments and other initiatives.

 Purpose of the RPIB